 Note that setting the “Do not redistribute” property on a group makes it so that only owners can add members since adding a member amounts to sharing it with that user.
 Changers will still be able to remove members.

+AKT: to affect the above, it sounds like we’ll need to add the new CCK fields to the group node type as well and create a custom workflow for adding and removing members from groups

 Group privileges

 Rule: One may share a resource with any group, regardless of whether one is a member or not.

+AKT: Assuming they have permission to share the resource

 Rule: Assent is not required from the group in order to grant group privileges.

+AKT: No workflow here.
+Just a maint UI to grant group privs

 Rule: Sharing a resource with a whole group at a privilege above View requires that one own both the resource and the group.

+AKT: We need to make a call here and implement the appropriate access check

 Comment: This prevents the need for the whole group to assent to privileges.